9 Ways To Reduce Your Monthly Gas Bill

 8. The Ceiling Fan Trick

 When you’re trying to warm up, you probably don’t think to turn on the fan.
-However, this trick can help keep you toasty in the winter.
+However, this frugal hack can help keep you toasty in the winter.

 To cool off in hotter months, ceiling fans turn counter-clockwise, creating cooling downward airflow.